 We meet every Tuesday in Room #1 of the Friendship Center to knit and crochet prayer shawls and lap robes.
 As the shawls and robes are completed, they are prayed over and blessed; then they are given to people in our church and community who are lonely, facing surgery, dealing with cancer, death, or who just need to feel the loving arms of God around them.
 We always welcome new members to the group.
 The Shawl Ministry disbands for the summer and resumes in September each year.

-If you have questions about how you can become involved, please call Carol Koch at (570) 835-5619 or email her at email@example.com.
+If you have questions about how you can become involved, please call Judy Abel at (570) 418-0220 or firstname.lastname@example.org.

 The purpose of the UMW is to know God and to experience freedom as persons through Jesus Christ, to develop a creative supportive fellowship, and to expand concepts of mission through participation in the global ministries of the Church."
 Members or non-members are welcome to join the Calvary United Methodist Women.
 We meet the second Wednesday of each month at 10:00 a.m.in the Friendship Center.
 We meet for fellowship and work on several mission projects during the year.
 At Christmas we make sunshine baskets for shut-ins and those that are alone.
 We also help with funeral dinners and other church functions.

-If you are interested in joining the Calvary UMW or if you have questions, please call Kay Hoag at
+If you are interested in joining Calvary's UWIF or if you have questions, please contact Kay Hoag at (570) 835-5095 or email@example.com.

 Calvary United Methodist Church Missions Projects support our community as well as ministries around the world.
 Listed below are some highlights of the activities and/or ministries in which Calvary United Methodist Church is involved: